Joseph Lister: Holmes System of Surgery

 The chapter on amputation was much more technical than the anaesthesia chapter, for example describing the ways of cutting the skin to produce flaps to close over the wound.
 (Note: The article as it appears in the Collected Papers is reprinted from the third edition published in 1883) In the first edition, Lister examined the history of amputation from Hippocrates to Thomas Pridgin Teale, William Hey, François Chopart, Nikolay Pirogov and Dominique Jean Larrey and the discovery of the tourniquet by Etienne Morel.
 In the first edition, Lister devoted seven pages to dressings, but by the third edition used only a single sentence to recommend a dry dressing as opposed to the more common water dressing.
-(Note: A dressing made of lint cloth that is wetted and covered with oiled-silk or gutta-percha that was thought to exclude air.)
+(Note: A dressing made of lint cloth that is wetted and covered with oiled-silk or gutta-perchathat was thought to exclude air.)

 By the third edition, Lister focused on describing three innovative surgical techniques.
 The first was a method for amputation through the thigh that he developed between 1858 and 1860, a modification of Henry Douglas Carden's technique for knee amputation.
 The thigh amputation went through the femoral condyles in a circular fashion with a small posterior flap that enabled a neat scar.
 The second technique was an aortic tourniquet for controlling blood flow in the abdominal aorta.
 The vessels of the aorta were too tough to close properly and ligatures either damaged the artery walls or caused premature death if left in too long.
 The third technique was a method of bloodless operation that he created in 1863–1864 by elevating a limb and quickly applying an india rubber tourniquet to stop limb circulation.
 It became unnecessary with the use of the Esmarch bandage.
 In 1859, he advocated for the use of silver wire sutures that had been invented by J. Marion Sims, but their use fell out of favour with the introduction of antiseptics.